seemaullal/bechdel-test/README.md

 ------------

-WhoStack was created by Sarah Muenzinger and Seema Ullal in 2015.
+ Created by Sarah Muenzinger and Seema Ullal in 2015.